 - how the information was obtained

 Attributes: the question is how the person in the story would be affected by publication, not how a typical person would react.
-Naomi Campbell was deemed to be vulnerable – that was a factor.
+Naomi Campbell was deemed to be vulnerable.

 The footballer John Terry won a temporary injunction to stop stories about his affair being published, but a judge refused to extend it because he had a robust personality and was unlikely to suffer distress.

-Nature of the activity: attending a drug rehab meeting was deemed to be akin to medical treatment, which would be considered private – as would sex between consenting adults.
+Nature of the activity: attending a drug rehab meeting was deemed to be akin to medical treatment, which would be considered private.

 An anonymous police blogger called Night Jack did not have a reasonable expectation of privacy because blogging was a public activity.